safe-global/safe-docs/learn/safe-core/safe-core-account-abstraction-sdk/protocol-kit/README.md

 ### Confirm the Transaction: Second Confirmation

-When owner 2 is connected to the application, the Safe Core SDK should be initialized again with the existing Safe address the address of the owner 2 instead of the owner 1.
+When owner 2 is connected to the application, the Protocol Kit should be initialized again with the existing Safe address the address of the owner 2 instead of the owner 1.

 ```tsx
 // Assumes that the first pending transaction is the transaction you want to confirm